lerina/lerina.github.io/html/code/rust-wasm/index.md

     └── js
 ```

+Note:

+    We don't really need assets and css directories for this hello world example.
+Its just to show how our file structure will be when we'll do more web oriented examples

 ##### 2. Edit Cargo.toml: Set the crate-type and add wasm-bindgen as a dependency.

 In Cargo.toml, put `crate-type = ["cdylib"]` after `edition` entry.